Add LDAP Bind Authentication with username and password protection. The plugin

 Because Kong Manager is a browser application, if any HTTP responses see the Set-Cookie

 header, then it will automatically attach it to future requests.
-This is why it is helpful to utilize cURL’s cookie engine or HTTPie sessions.
+This is why it is helpful to use cURL’s cookie engine or HTTPie sessions.
 If storing the session is not desired, then the Set-Cookie

 header value can be copied directly from the /auth